T-AVRNN/T-AVRNN/README.md

 This repository contains the code and data associated with the paper:

-**"Temporal Attention-enhanced Variational Graph RNN Captures Dynamics of Live Neurons and Behavior"**.
+**"Dynamic Analysis of Live Neurons and Behavior via Temporal Attention-enhanced Variational Graph RNN"**.

 ## Abstract